WHAT ARE MATCHA SWEETHEART CANDIES?

 If you’ve never had one, they’re a small heart-shaped hard candy, and each tiny heart has a message written on them.
 Cute, right?!

-Well, matcha conversation hearts are just like the ones you buy at the store, but better since they’re colored and flavored with matcha!
+Well, matcha sweethearts are just like the ones you buy at the store, but better since they’re colored and flavored with matcha!

 Let’s learn to make them at home!